jsuryahyd/food-cart-order-service/backend-challenge/README.md

 ## Technology Choices
 - Golang for backend server and worker (Required)
-- Postgres - with squirrel query builder and sqlx query runner.
+- Postgres - with squirrel query builder and sqlx query runner.(avoiding ORM for the simple case)
 - Redis for Cache and as a message Queue(pub/sub)
 - Gin for router.
 - zap for logging